BrolyTheVVF/WonderlandFantasy_Auto/README.md

 > ❗ Avoid the *legacy* or *beta* versions unless you know what you're doing.

+You must enable develloper mode in you browser in the addon menu

 ---

 ### 2. 📥 Add the Script